 - #1 – Your aim is to make friends.

 - #2 - Then get your friends to visit again, and again, and again until they become customers.

 Now, there’s a saying in marketing:

-Companies who want to reach their full potential, and outsmart competitors understand the importance of maintaining a permanent presence in the lives of new prospects in which the follow up keeps on giving until the potential customer gives back.
+And companies who want to reach their full potential, and outsmart competitors understand the importance of maintaining a permanent presence in the lives of clients in which the follow up keeps on giving until the customer gives back.

 Which brings me to ‘The Marketing Rule of 7’.